Regis welcomes leaders of Colorado’s new Behavioral Health Administration to campus

 “The BHA’s core value is community-informed practice,” Medlock said.
 “So, we recognized that, from the beginning, we needed to have an approach to being in community and understanding what the community really valued.”

-As part of the tour, Medlock joined Rueckert-Hartman College for Health Professions leaders, including Academic Dean Linda Osterlund, Ph.D., Division of Counseling and Family Therapy Dean Megan Murphy, Ph.D., Loretto Heights School of Nursing Dean Catherine Witt, Ph.D. and Assistant Dean for Graduate Programs Patsy Cullen, Ph.D., to tour the Regis Center for Counseling and Family Therapy and the nursing skills lab.
+As part of the tour, Medlock joined Rueckert-Hartman College for Health Professions leaders, including Academic Dean Linda Osterlund, Ph.D., School of Mental and Behavioral Health Dean Megan Murphy, Ph.D., Loretto Heights School of Nursing Dean Catherine Witt, Ph.D. and Assistant Dean for Graduate Programs Patsy Cullen, Ph.D., to tour the Regis Center for Counseling and Family Therapy and the nursing skills lab.
 The leaders discussed how Regis should align itself with the agency’s vision to serve children and families.

-The Regis Division of Counseling and Family Therapy offers a wide range of services at the Thornton Campus, including individual and couples and family and child play therapy.
+The Regis School of Mental and Behavioral Health offers a wide range of services at the Thornton Campus, including individual and couples and family and child play therapy.
 Led by Regis students in the Master’s of Marriage and Family Therapy and Counseling programs, sessions are low cost or free to patients.

 This year, Regis is expanding its reach: The center was recently approved to accept Medicaid, which opens the opportunities for more patients to seek affordable mental health care.